 Loss of lead shank or holding the chain or two hands on shank

-Severe disobedience, including rearing or pawing; the horse kicks at other horses, exhibitors, or the judge; or the horse continuously circles the exhibitor
+Severe disobedience, including rearing or pawing or the horse continuously circles the exhibitor

-Loss of control of the horse that endangers the exhibitor, other horses or exhibitors, or the judge, including the horse escaping from the exhibitor
+Loss of control of the horse that endangers the exhibitor, other horses, or the judge

 Failure of the exhibitor to wear correct number in a visible manner